 Immerse, Discover, Collaborate

 Summit participants come from all sectors of education from kindergarten to higher education, practitioners to policymakers, and funders to researchers.
-Check out the list of organizations that are sending representatives to the 2018 Summit.
+Check out the list of organizations that sent representatives to the 2018 Summit.

 Learn from successes and missteps.
 Acquire and test drive the principles, skills and tools of improvement science.
 Start forging partnerships or team up with existing networks of innovators that are committed to closing the achievement gap for the increasing number of disadvantaged and underserved students.